hoomexsun/speech_dataset/README.md

 │   └── *.json
 ```

-## 5. Issues
+## 5. Known Issues

 There are few issues which needs to be resolved.

-### 5.1 Preprocess
+- Preprocessing

-Cannot ignore the `UnicodeDecodeError` characters in RTF file which were encoded in `cp1252` as the actual `utf-8` characters are used as s550 glyphs.
+  - Cannot ignore the `UnicodeDecodeError` characters in RTF file which were encoded in `cp1252` as the actual `utf-8` characters are used as s550 glyphs.

-### 5.2 Correction
+- Correction
   - Some characters has virama which should not have been there.
   - One character from s550 appears as bn which is incorrect.

-### 4.3 Transliterations
+- Transliteration

-- last two characters skip, fix the algorithm.
+  - last two characters skipped, fix the algorithm.
-- cannot identify coda as lonsum in case of nor viramma clusters.
+  - cannot identify coda as lonsum in case of non-viramma clusters.